Crew member files negligence lawsuit against Alec Baldwin, Rust producers over fatal shooting

-LOS ANGELES (REUTERS) - A crew member who witnessed the fatal shooting on the Rust movie set last month filed a negligence lawsuit on Wednesday (Nov 10) against actor Alec Baldwin and the film's producers, Deadline Hollywood and celebrity website TMZ reported.
+LOS ANGELES (REUTERS) - A crew member who witnessed the fatal shooting on the "Rust" movie set last month filed a negligence lawsuit on Wednesday (Nov 10) against actor Alec Baldwin and the film’s producers.

 Serge Svetnoy, the electrician on the set in Santa Fe, New Mexico, accused the producers and others of failing to implement safety standards and of allowing "a revolver loaded with live ammunition to be pointed at living persons on the Rust set," according to the civil lawsuit obtained by Deadline.